-Most of you have set up Google Analytics (or some other analytics tool) to learn more about your audience and how well your content fares among them.
-But there’s more to blogging performance metrics than metrics like CTR, pageviews, bounce rate, sessions, etc.
+Most newbies set up Google Analytics (or some other analytics tool) to learn more about their audience and how the content is performing.
+But there’s more to blogging performance than content metrics like CTR, pageviews, bounce rate, sessions, etc.

 Here’s a list of some off-beat metrics that will help you create SMART (Specific, Measurable, Achievable, Realistic, Timed) content marketing goals and measure your content’s success.